-- (a) Unless previously redeemed or purchased and cancelled as provided below, the Issuer will redeem the Notes at their principal amount, together with all interest accrued (including Arrears of Interest) to the date fixed for redemption, on 15 July 2031 (the Maturity Date).
-The Issuer undertakes that, if in absence of the Prior Approval of the Relevant Supervisory Authority or as a result of Condition 4.12, the Notes may not be redeemed on the Maturity Date, the Issuer will redeem the Notes as soon as practicable after such conditions have ceased to be an impediment to such redemption, and the Issuer will inform the Fiscal Agent and, in accordance with Condition 10, the Noteholders of the date fixed for redemption. - (b) Except as provided under Condition 4.2, 4.3, 4.4, 4.6, 4.8 of 4.10 or if a liquidation (as described in Condition 8) of the Issuer occurs, the Notes may not be redeemed before the Maturity Date.
+- (a) Unless previously redeemed or purchased and cancelled as provided below, the Issuer will redeem the Notes at their principal amount, together with all interest accrued (including Arrears of Interest) to the date fixed for redemption, on 31 August 2032 (the Maturity Date).
+The Issuer undertakes that, if in absence of the Prior Approval of the Relevant Supervisory Authority or as a result of Condition 4.12 (Conditions to Redemption and/or Purchase), the Notes may not be redeemed on the Maturity Date, the Issuer will redeem the Notes as soon as practicable after such conditions have ceased to be an impediment to such redemption, and the Issuer will inform the Fiscal Agent and, in accordance with Condition 10 (Notices), the Noteholders of the date fixed for redemption. - (b) Except as provided under Condition 4.2 (Optional Early Redemption as from First Call Date), 4.3 (Optional Make-whole Redemption by the Issuer), 4.4 (Optional Early Redemption for Taxation Reasons), 4.6 (Optional Early Redemption for Regulatory Reasons), 4.8 (Optional Early Redemption for Rating Reasons) or 4.10 (Clean-up Redemption) or if a liquidation (as described in Condition 8 (Enforcement events)) of the Issuer occurs, the Notes may not be redeemed before the Maturity Date.